nicklockwood/StandardPaths/README.md

 UIKit swizzling
 -----------------

 By default, StandardPaths swizzles some UIKit methods to make some of the pseudo-standards that it implements work more simply and automatically.
-If you don't want this behaviour then don't panic, you can disable it by adding the following precompiler macro to your build settings:
+If you don't want this behaviour then don't panic, you can disable it by adding the following pre-compiler macro to your build settings:

 SP_SWIZZLE_ENABLED=0

+Or if you prefer, add this to your prefix.pch file:

+#define SP_SWIZZLE_ENABLED 0

-Befoe you do that though, be reassured that the swizzling that StandardPaths does is minimal and quite safe.
+Before you do that though, be reassured that the swizzling that StandardPaths does is minimal and quite safe.
 It always calls the originally swizzled method and merely acts as a buffer to insert some additional intelligence beforehand.
 It doesn't break UIImage caching, or cause any other nasty side effects like some solutions out there.

 The swizzled methods are as follows:

     [UIImage imageWithContentsOfFile:];
     [UIImage imageNamed:];

-These methods are siwzzled to automatically support images with the -hd and -568h suffixes.
+These methods are swizzled to automatically support images with the -hd and -568h suffixes.
 See the Image file suffixes section for details.

     [NSBundle loadNibNamed:owner:options:];
     [UINib nibWithNibName:bundle:];
     [UIViewController loadView];

-These methods are all swizzled for the same reason; to automatically load nib files that are suffixed with -568h on an iPhone 5, saving you from having to perform a check at runtime.
+These methods are all swizzled for the same reason: to automatically load nib files that are suffixed with -568h on an iPhone 5, saving you from having to perform a check at runtime.

 Image file suffixes